Fylhan/posibrain/README.md

 Work in progress
 ----------------
 A lot of things are in progress!
-- [▒▒▒▒ 0% ] Update the first brain's knowledge
-- [█▒▒▒ 25% ] Provide a way to select between several brains
-- [▒▒▒▒ 0% ] Manage several langage
-- [▒▒▒▒ 0% ] Add discussion log that will be used by the bot to learn and be a little bit more inteligent
+I have created a first version of the bot algorithm, with a quick knowledge database.
+I am currently working on the package improvement (command line, API usability, brain selection, languages, plugin management).
+This is not the main goal of this project, but this is important to use it, and (eventually) contribute to it.
+Then... we will be able to increase this tchatbot intelligence :D

 - [████100%] Add Composer support
+- [███▒75%] Provide a way to select between several brains
+- [███▒75% ] Manage several langages (only fr translation is done currently)(if a translation doesn't exist, the english/french one has to be taken by default)
+- [█▒▒▒25% ] Manage several charsets, not only UTF-8
-- [█▒▒▒ 25%] Check and improve folder structure
+- [███▒75%] Check and improve folder structure/ Now: src/Posibrain
+- [██▒▒50%] Add command line support (add options in "submit question" command, add command to list available bots)
+- [▒▒▒▒ 0% ] Plugin management (to modify a bot behaviour.
+E.g. search a link in a Shaarli...)
+- [▒▒▒▒ 0% ] Remove lib dependencies.
+The idea is to provide a basic implementation that can be used if dependencies are not downloaded.
+Dependencies will become optional (and nice to have), and TchatBot will be light weight(er).
+- [▒▒▒▒ 0% ] Create an interactive tchat example
+- [████100% ] Find a proper name -> Posibrain.
+Inspired by the "Robots" books of Isaac Asimov and his positronic robots.
 - [▒▒▒▒ 0% ] Add unit tests
-- [▒▒▒▒ 0% ] Add documentation
+- [▒▒▒▒ 0% ] Add proper documentation
+- [▒▒▒▒ 0% ] Update the first brain's knowledge
 - [▒▒▒▒ 0% ] Increase knowledge syntax possibilities
-- [▒▒▒▒ 0% ] Manage several charset, not only UTF-8
-- [▒▒▒▒ 0% ] Add more and more intelligence !
+- [▒▒▒▒ 0% ] Add discussion log that will be used by the bot to learn and be a little bit more inteligent
-- [▒▒▒▒ 0% ] Create an interactive tchat example
+- [▒▒▒▒ 0% ] Add more and more intelligence!
-- [██▒▒ 50%] Add command line support

 Licencing
 --------
-This pieces of code are free software under under [LGPL v2.1](http://choosealicense.com/licenses/lgpl-v2.1/).
+This piece of code is a free software under [LGPL v2.1](http://choosealicense.com/licenses/lgpl-v2.1/).
 See [LICENSE file](https://github.com/Fylhan/tchatbot/blob/master/LICENSE) for more information.

 To summarize:
 * Required